ClearlyKyle/Language_Reactor_to_Anki/README.md

 # Language Reactor to Anki

-Adds the ability to make flashcards from sentences in the `Text` mode (https://www.languagereactor.com/text)
+Adds the ability to make flashcards from sentences in the `Youtube`, `Books`, `Video File` and `My Texts` modes.

-Currently only tested with Russian texts.
+Currently only tested with Russian, and cards made in the Youtube mode do not have screenshots.

 ## Setup

 1) Must install [AnkiConnect](https://ankiweb.net/shared/info/2055492159) plugin.
 2) Must leave the Anki desktop application open in order to connect to it.
 3) Install unpacked extension.
-4) Setup the URL (default is `http://localhost:8765`), deck and model
+4) Setup the URL (default is `http://localhost:8765`), deck, card and field options

+Make sure the field at position 1 in your Anki note type (Tools > Manage Note Types) is set in the extention, if not, then you will get the error "cannot create note because it is empty"

+Switching video files will require a refresh before adding the new video and subs

 ## Usage